kjubik/Products-App/README.md

-# ProductPal - Programming workshop course project
+# ProductPal
+Final project for programming workshop course at the Adam Mickiewicz University

 ## Project overview